TMS34010: History

-The design of the TMS34010 was led by Karl Guttag, who previously worked on the TMS9918 video chip.
+The design of the TMS34010 was led by Karl Guttag, who previously worked on the TMS9918 video display controller first used in the TI-99/4A.
 Development took place at TI facilities in Bedford (UK) and Houston (US).
 First silicon was working in Houston in December 1985, with shipment of development boards to IBM's workstation facility in Kingston, New York, in January 1986.